carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 ~~~
 {: .output}

 In the searching results, we have 4 `Item`, corresponding to 4 Sentinel-2 scenes from March 21 to 28 in 2020.
 We will focus on the first scene: `S2A_31UFU_20200328_0_L2A`, and load one band: `B09` from it.
-We can load this band using fuction `rioxarray.open_rasterio()`, via the Hypertext Reference `href`:
+We can load this band using function `rioxarray.open_rasterio()`, via the Hypertext Reference `href`:
 ~~~
 raster_ams_b9 = rioxarray.open_rasterio(items[0].assets["B09"].href)
 ~~~
 {: .language-python}

-If the dat accessing episode is skipped, you can also directly load the raster from the downloaded image:
+If the data accessing episode is skipped, you can also directly load the raster from the downloaded image:
 ~~~
 raster_ams_b9 = rioxarray.open_rasterio('ToDo:path/to/the/downloaded/raster')
 ~~~